utilise/utilise/README.md

 The first time you call `once(node | string)` it essentially selects that element and limits the scope of subsequent operations to that.

 Subsequents calls generate a D3 join using the syntax `(selector, data)`.
 The selector can be:
 * A selector string (`foo.bar.baz`).
-Class names are fine too and will be added to the final elements created
+Classes are fine too and will be added to the final elements created.
 * A real element, which will be replicated.
 * A function, which will be given parent data, in case you wish to output different (custom) elements based on data.